danelahman/lograc-2022/README.md

 agda-mode extension will download the Agda Language Server the next time you attempt to typecheck an Agda file.

-**Note:** As the Agda Language Server is a new and experimental feature, it can sometimes misbehave on some computers or operating systems (such as typechecking an Agda file hanging with a `Loading ...` message).
+**Note 1:** As the Agda Language Server is a new and experimental feature, it can sometimes misbehave on some computers or operating systems (such as typechecking an Agda file hanging with a `Loading ...` message).